arctern-io/arctern-bootcamp/nytaxi_en/README.md

 <img src="./pic/nyc_taxi_distance_gt_20km.png">

-We can see that trips with straight-line distances greater than 20 kilometers are also from the city center to a farther away place.
+We can see that trips with straight-line distances greater than 20 kilometers are also from the city center to far away places.

 Now you have completed the analysis of New York City Taxi dataset on transaction amount and straight-line distance, for more functions please refer to **[Arctern API](https://arctern.io/docs/versions/v0.2.x/development-doc-cn/html/api/pandas_api/pandas_api.html)**。